8fold/site-joshbruce.com/content-root/public/experiences/finances/investment-policy/content.md

 	- Low correlation assets; target of 0.
 - Mark 2: Coast FI 2
 	- Liabilities: same.
-	- Short-term assets: same.
+	- Short-term: same.
-	- Growth assets: 74 to 97 percent; target of 92.
+	- Growth: 74 to 97 percent; target of 92.
-	- Negative correlation assets: 0 to 2 percent; target of 2.
+	- Negative correlation: 0 to 2 percent; target of 2.
-	- Low correlation assets: same.
+	- Low correlation: same.
 - Mark 3: Coast FI 3
 	- Liabilities: same.
-	- Short-term assets: same.
+	- Short-term: same.
-	- Growth assets: 67 to 97 percent; target of 84.
+	- Growth: 67 to 97 percent; target of 84.
-	- Negative correlation assets: 8 to 12 percent; target of 10.
+	- Negative correlation: 8 to 12 percent; target of 10.
-	- Low correlation assets: 0 to 2 percent; target of 0.
+	- Low correlation: 0 to 2 percent; target of 0.
 - Mark 4: Coast FI 4
 	- Liabilities: same.
-	- Short-term assets: 8 to 12 percent; target 10.
+	- Short-term: 8 to 12 percent; target 10.
-	- Growth assets: 56 to 84 percent; target of 70.
+	- Growth: 56 to 84 percent; target of 70.
-	- Negative correlation assets: same.
+	- Negative correlation: same.
 	- Low correlation: 8 to 12 percent; target of 10.
 - Mark 5: Coast FI 5 and beyond
 	- Liabilities: same.
-	- Short-term assets: 16 to 24; target of 20.
+	- Short-term: 16 to 24; target of 20.
-	- Growth assets: 32 to 48 percent; target of 40.
+	- Growth: 32 to 48 percent; target of 40.
-	- Negative correlation assets: 16 to 24 percent; target of 20.
+	- Negative correlation: 16 to 24 percent; target of 20.
-	- Low correlation assets: 16 to 24 percent; target of 20.
+	- Low correlation: 16 to 24 percent; target of 20.

 This progression ensures I reduce volatility based on the estimated value of the portfolio, not my age or calendar year.

 I have a [high-risk tolerance and capacity](/essays-and-editorials/finances/investment-policies/), partly because I don't think I'll stop earning income, and I'm content with my minimal lifestyle.

 As of this writing, I can cashflow my lifestyle without needing assistance from the portfolio.
-I enjoy what I do most days, so I don't see my income dropping dramatically for the next few years at least.
+I enjoy what I do most days, so I don't see my income dropping dramatically for the next few years, at least.

 ### Rebalancing the portfolio